hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## getTheme

-This function returns the theme on [Theme List](#theme-list) referenced by the supplied theme name.
+This function returns the theme on the theme list referenced by the supplied theme name.

 ### Syntax